Review of Grantee Annual and Final Reports Procedure

 Grant recipients who are notified by WPP that a report has not been accepted may be subject to WPP’s Suspension and Termination Policy.

-Grant recipients may be asked to give one or two brief presentations to the respective committee, the OAC or the PERC, on their funded project.
+Grant recipients are typically asked to give one or two brief presentations to the respective committee, the Oversight and Advisory Committee (OAC) or the Partnership Education and Research Committee (PERC), on their funded project during the period of agreement.